italrr/canvas/README.md

 - _Mostly_ immutable.
 - _Mostly_ Functional.
 - Recursion highly encouraged.
 - Standard Library (io, fs, net, bitmap, time, math).
+WIP.
 - Error handling _a la_ C (checking return types).
 No try/catch.
 - Expessive yet simple Syntax.
 - Native parallelism.

-Note regarding **No OOP**: While experimenting with `canvas`, you might encounter you _can_, in fact, store Functions within Stores, however it won't let you execute them _from_ the store.
+Note regarding **No OOP**: You _can_, in fact, store Functions within Stores, however it won't let you execute them _from_ the store.
 You need to "take them out" of the Store for you use to them.

 ```
 [~]> [[let test [b:store [~n 10] [~k [fn [a b][+ a b]]]]]]
 [[~k [fn [a b] [+ a b]]] [~n 10]]